 We figured out pretty quickly that keeping this kiddo warm would be a challenge.
 Not only does she hate putting on snow gear but the gear we had purchased for her from the thrift shop sucked.
 It simply didn’t cut it when it came to keeping her little toes and fingers warm.

-After exhausting our frugal options which included revisiting local thrift stores and putting out a call on local facebook groups that we were in the market for warm winter gear we realized that we’d have to bite the bullet and buy a couple of new pieces of gear for Margsy this winter.
+After exhausting our frugal options which included revisiting local thrift stores and putting out a call on local Facebook groups that we were in the market for the best snow gear for kids, we realized that we’d have to bite the bullet and buy a couple of new pieces of gear for Margsy this winter.

 SOREL 1964 Pac Strap-K Snow Boot.
 Awesome waterproof boot for tiny feet.
 They are high which keep little legs warm as well.

 L-Bow Kids Snowflake Cold Weather Waterproof Elbow Length Mittens.
 These mittens are the ultimate solution to mittens that fall off resulting in cold little fingers.
 They zip right up to the elbow which provide extra warmth and stay put!